zackaira/Blockons/readme.txt

 Some extra text here to explain the block we've just mentioned above...
 So get explaining.

 &#9989; **Testimonials Slider** block
 Some extra text here to explain the block we've just mentioned above...
 So get explaining.

+&#9989; **Video Slider** block
+Some extra text here to explain the block we've just mentioned above...
+So get explaining.

+&#9989; **Account Icon** WooCommerce block
+Some extra text here to explain the block we've just mentioned above...
+So get explaining.

 &#9989; **WooCommerce Mini Cart** block